domschrei/mallob/docs/spack.md

     source scripts/spack/create_mallob_env.sh

-This create a unified spack environment called [```mallob_env```](scripts/spack/create_mallob_env.sh) that contains all necessary compilers and libraries.
-In case you want to update or extend the environment with additional libraries run this script with the flag ```--fresh```, this forces a complete reinstall and is more robust than an incremental addition.
+This create a spack environment ```mallob_env``` containing all necessary compilers and libraries (see [create_mallob_env.sh](/scripts/spack/create_mallob_env.sh)).
+In case you want to update or extend the environment, rerun this script with the flag ```--fresh```, this forces a complete reinstall and is more robust than an incremental addition.

+Next, we create a script that compiles Mallob and runs it on some simple instances.

 To be executed from the home ```mallob``` directory.
+TODO:

+    source /nfs/software/setup.sh

-    if ! spack env list | grep -q mallob_env; then echo "Creating Spack environment mallob_env"
+    if ! spack env list | grep -q mallob_env; then echo "Spack environment mallob_env is missing, you must create that first! " return 0
-        spack env create mallob_env
     fi

     spack env activate mallob_env
-    spack config add "packages:elfutils:variants: ~debuginfod"
-    spack add cmake gcc jemalloc openmpi curl gdb spack concretize
-    spack install -j 32

-    #need elfutils:variants and curl for the gdb compilation

     ( cd lib && bash fetch_and_build_solvers.sh kcly )

     mkdir -p build